zib-cmd/cmdtools/README.md

 ## Installation

 1. Clone the repository with `git clone https://git.zib.de/cmd/cmdtools.git`
-2. Install into your python library with `pip install -e cmdtools`
+2. Install into your python library with `pip install cmdtools` (If you want to use the SLEPc library for optimized Schur decompositions install cmdtools with the extra slepc, i.e. `pip install "cmdtools[slepc]"`)

 ## Contents
-*  `cmdtools.analysis.pcca`: An implementation of PCCA⁺ using the Schur decomposition
+*  `cmdtools.analysis.pcca`: An implementation of (generalized) PCCA⁺ using the Schur decomposition
 *  `cmdtools.estimation.galerkin`: Estimation of the transfer operator using a Galerkin projection onto Gaussian RBFs
 *  `cmdtools.systems`: A collection of dynamical systems